oilandsugar/ritual-dust/content/food/favorite-recipes.md

 date = "2022-01-24"
 draft = false
 images = []
-desc = "My collection of favourite plant-based recipes from the internet"
+desc = "My collection of favourite recipes from the internet"
 +++

 ## Table of contents